-Yes.
-The use of cameras and recording devices during performances is strictly prohibited (unless otherwise noted).
-Phones are permitted, too, but all mobile and electronic devices should be turned off or silenced during performances.
+Cameras and recording devices are permitted, but their use during performances is strictly prohibited unless otherwise noted.
+Phones and mobile devices are permitted, too, but all mobile and electronic devices should be turned off or silenced during performances.

 Are children allowed at performances in the amphitheatre?